Friday, October 26, 2012

 Deadly Beloved (Max Allan Collins, 2007)

-Mrs. Tree runs a detective agency which she had inherited after her husband was killed on their wedding night.
-She used to employ two assistants but one had left to conduct some private investigation.
+Mrs Tree runs a detective agency, which she inherited after her husband was killed on their wedding night.
+She used to employ two assistants, but one had left to conduct some private investigation.
 So she gets an assignment by her lawyer associate to help some rich guy's wife who had killed the cheating bastard when she caught him with a hooker.
-Cop friend of her hints that this might look like a job of the mysterious Event Fixer - highly skilled and professional hit-man who specialize in fixing "accidents".
-He's usually employed by sinister mob family Muertas who is also responsible for premature demise of Mr. Tree.
+A cop-friend of hers hints that this might look like a job of the mysterious Event Fixer - a highly skilled and professional hit-man who specialises in fixing "accidents".
+He's usually employed by the sinister mob family Muertas, who is also responsible for the premature demise of Mr Tree.
 What else?
-Oh, yeah - Mrs. Tree got over her hubby's dead and she is now fucking his friend Chic Steel.
-She also has to attend psychiatric sessions in order to recover from stress she had suffered when she killed some bad guys...
+Oh, yeah - Mrs Tree got over her hubby's death and she is now fucking his friend Chic Steel.
+She also has to attend psychiatric sessions to recover from the stress she had suffered when she killed some bad guys...

-So lots of stuff is going on in this little, less than 200 pages pulp.
-So much in fact that sometimes I got an impression that Collins was in such a hurry to complete it that he forgot to develop his characters and - even more important - build some decent atmosphere.
-Its pace is simply too fast, maybe because Mrs. Tree is a comic book character and Collins tried to preserve a spirit of a graphic novel.
-Whatever that's suppose to be...
+So lots of stuff is going on in this little, less than 200-page pulp.
+So much, in fact, that sometimes I got the impression that Collins was in such a hurry to complete it that he forgot to develop his characters and, even more importantly, build some decent atmosphere.
+Its pace is too fast, maybe because Mrs Tree is a comic book character, and Collins tried to preserve the spirit of a graphic novel.
+Whatever that's supposed to be...

-Few things stand out, both good and not so good.
-Ending should really be better and more developed.
-Final twist is very surprising, there's no way you can see it coming.
-But that's simply because is so far-fetched and totally unbelievable.
-Just feels like Collins wanted to wrap everything up and get over with it.
-And the thing I liked was narration.
-Story is told partly in "real time" and partly in flash backs while she's on the shrink's couch.
+A few things stand out, both good and not so good.
+The ending should be better, more developed.
+The final twist is truly surprising; there's no way to see it coming.
+But that's simply because it is so far-fetched and totally unbelievable.
+It seems like Collins wanted to wrap everything up and get it over with.
+And the thing I liked was the narration.
+The story is told partly in real time and partly in flashbacks while she's on the shrink's couch.
 These passages are executed very elegantly and help build suspense.
 Very skillfully and very comic book-ish indeed.

 Nice and entertaining, but - will all due respect to MAC - a bit too childish for my taste.